3dgeo-heidelberg/AImon/docs/index.md

 <!-- <h3> 💟 Funding / Acknowledgements </h3> -->
 **Funding / acknowledgements**

-The Federal Ministry of Research, Technology and Space (BMBF) was funding the AIMon5.0 project within the funding measure ’Digital GreenTech – Environmental Engineering meets Digitalisation’ as part of the ’Research for Sustainability (FONA) Strategy’.
+The Federal Ministry of Research, Technology and Space (BMBF) was funding the AImon5.0 project within the funding measure "Digital GreenTech – Environmental Engineering meets Digitalisation" as part of the "Research for Sustainability (FONA) Strategy".

 <!-- <h3> 🔔 Contact / Bugs / Feature Requests </h3> -->
 **Contact / bugs / feature requests**